Dr. Sina Alavi, Post-Doctoral Fellow, Ph.D. Mechanical Engineering

 Sina Alavi obtained his B.Sc. and M.Sc. in Mechanical Engineering from Ferdowsi University of Mashhad, Iran, under supervision of Prof. Mohammad Passandideh-Fard.
 His M.Sc. thesis along with his research on the electrowetting phenomenon, digital microfluidics, thermal spray processes, and micro-mixers, earned him the title of “Researcher of the Year” at Ferdowsi University of Mashhad in 2011.
 He is also a co-founder of the Micro/Nanofluidics Laboratory (MNL) at Ferdowsi University of Mashhad.
 Sina joined CACT in 2013 as a research assistant and Ph.D. student under supervision of Prof. Mostaghimi.
 He obtained his Ph.D. in 2018, and has been working as a post-doctoral fellow since then.
 His main research interests are in developing new methods for ICP-OES/MS, simulation of thermal plasmas, interfacial phenomena including phase change, digital microfluidics, and thermal spray technologies.

-Dr. Michael Gibbons, Post-Doctoral Fellow, Ph.D.
-Mechanical and Manufacturing Engineering
+Dr. Chen Feng, Post-Doctoral Fellow, Ph.D., Mechanical Engineering